Eta Amader Golpo: Plot

 Sritama Dutta is an old Bengali widow who lives with her son, daughter-in-law and granddaughter.
-Despite having a big family, she is depressed and lonely somewhere deep down her heart.
-To overcome this loneliness, she goes for a morning walk every day, and attends a Laughter Club.
+Despite having a big family, she is depressed and lonely somewhere deep down in her heart.
+To overcome this loneliness, she goes for a morning walk every day and attends a Laughter Club.
 But after returning home, once again she becomes sad and melancholic.
-The disagreement on several opinion and arguments with her daughter-in-law made her all the more unhappy.
+The disagreement on several opinions and arguments with her daughter-in-law made her all the more unhappy.
 On the other side, Praveen Sharma is an old Punjabi bachelor who also visits the same Laughter Club.
 Unlike her, he is merry and joyous despite his age.
 Being a witness to the discontent in the disconsolate married life between his brother and his wife Simran, he decided to not marry in his life.

-But things fell in place and he falls in love with Sritama.
+But things fell in place, and he fell in love with Sritama.
 Soon, they start spending more time together.
-Often after the Laughter club was over, he took her to Nityo Da's teashop.
-The story shows how two different people can fulfill the void in each other's life; Praveen is an evergreen and highly agile man and on the other hand, Sritama is solemn and grief-stricken.
+Often after the Laughter Club was over, he took her to Nityo Da's teashop.
+The story shows how two different people can fulfill the void in each other's lives; Praveen is an evergreen and highly agile man, and on the other hand, Sritama is solemn and grief-stricken.

-In this way, after spending more days together, visiting the parks, the couple lanes and teashop, Praveen decided to propose Sritama for their marriage.
-One day he proposed Sritama to be her wife.
+In this way, after spending more days together, visiting the parks, the couple lanes and the teashop, Praveen decided to propose to Sritama to marry him.
+One day he proposed to Sritama to be his wife.
 This brought immense anger and discontent among Sritama's family members.
 But after a lot of drama and perplexity, she agreed to tie the knot with Praveen.
 The film depicts the journey of this senile couple from falling in love to marriage through apt comedy and deep emotions.
-It showed the social stigmas, cultural differences, emotional values attached with old people falling in love and the difficulties of overcoming them.
-At the end, the film conveyed the message that if the right person comes to one's life, his or her dull life can become vibrant and cheerful; no matter what their age is.
+It showed the social stigmas, cultural differences, and emotional values attached to old people falling in love and the difficulties of overcoming them.
+At the end, the film conveyed the message that if the right person comes into one's life, his or her dull life can become vibrant and cheerful, no matter what their age is.